webplatform/docs/guides/getting_started_with_css/index.md

   }
 </style></syntaxhighlight>

-If you open the above link in a browser you’ll see that the defined styles get applied to all the paragraphs in the document, as shown in Figure 2.
+If you open the above link in a browser you will see that the defined styles get applied to all the paragraphs in the document, as shown in Figure 2.
 Also try looking at the example page’s source to see the CSS inside the <code>head</code>.

 [[Image:cssbasid.png|Screenshot of the Opera browser showing how an embedded style sheet affects a lot of elements]]